-Shakira Losing Her Voice Made Her Depressed & Argue With Partner, Gerard Pique
+Shakira Says Losing Her Voice Made Her Depressed, Argumentative With Partner Gerard Pique

 In 2017, Shakira lost her voice due to a vocal cord hemorrhage.
 As a result, her mental health and relationship with soccer player, Gerard Pique, suffered.
-When speaking to The Guardian, she opened up about how she felt at the time.
+In a recently published interview with The Guardian, she opened up about how she felt at the time.

 “I was not positive.
 I was so pessimistic.
 I was a bitter person to be around.
 Gerard saw the worst of me,” the “Hips Don’t Lie” chart-topper stated.